craftcms/docs/docs/6.x/extend/http.md

 In a plugin, the UUID in this example would need to be looked up, dynamically.
 :::

-In some situations, you may still need to resolve permissions directly via the user element:
+In some situations, you may still need to resolve permissions directly via a user element:

 ```php
 // Check against the current user: